Ficool

 "I am grateful, Mistress.
 I'm glad you like it," Augustus replied.

-Zero, who had put the book aside, looked up as Augustus set the plates down.
-He was entranced, noticing Augustus using telekinesis to move the dishes, cutlery, napkins, and a teapot with two cups.
+Zero, who had put the book aside, looked up as Augustus set the plates down, noticed him using telekinesis to move the dishes, cutlery, napkins, and a teapot with two cups.

 "What are you doing?"
-Zero asked, his voice flat but with an intense focus as he watched the scene unfold.
+Zero asked, his voice flat but with an intense focus as he watched as they floated in the air.

 "Pretty useful, even if it is weak."
-Zero remarked, focusing on the magic
+Zero remarked, focussed on the magic.

-"Yes, I am," Augustus replied, his voice apologetic.
-"Sorry if this disappoints you, my lady.
+"Yes, I am, sorry if this disappoints you, my lady.
 I can't do much with my soul quality."
+Augustus replied, his voice sheepishly apologetic.

-"A pathetic excuse," Alana snapped.
+Alana snapped.
 "You can still train and improve.
 Even a low soul quality doesn't completely limit you.
-It may be harder but not impossible.
+It may be harder, but not impossible.
 Strength lies in persistence, not just potential."

-Augustus trembled under Alana's glare, realizing he had been exposed for his laziness.
+Augustus trembled under Alana's glare, realizing she had exposed his laziness.

 "Pathetic..." she muttered, casting a dismissive glance at him.